TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 Special Rules:  Close Order, Swiftstride, Fast Cavalry, Native of Lustria

 **Native of Lustria** : The Amazons are native of Lustria and jungle hold no peril for them.
-When using the jungle rules (like WFB6 Warhamer Realms: Lustria ) they are immune to the same Encounters as the Amazons.
+When using the jungle rules they are immune to the same Encounters as the Lizardmen.
 ---

 ## Amazon Cold One Riders